CyberSuhayb/it-tools-ecs-deployment/README.md

 ## Key Decisions

-- Private subnets over the brief's minimum requirement — see Architecture above.
+- I put the ECS task in a private subnet with no public IP, so the ALB is the only way in from the internet.
-- Separate app-deploy and infra-deploy pipelines — real teams don't run a full Terraform apply on every app code change; infra changes are rarer and reviewed separately from routine app deploys.
+- I separated app-deploy and infra-deploy pipelines because real teams don't run a full Terraform apply on every app code change; infra changes are rarer and reviewed separately from routine app deploys.
 Coupling them risks an app change accidentally touching the VPC, ALB, or security groups.
-- Remote Terraform state in S3 — not required by the brief, but state stored only on a local machine has no recovery path if that machine is lost, and risks accidental commits of sensitive state data.
-Set up with versioning and public access blocked.
+- I created a remote Terraform state in S3 rather than leaving it on my local machine and if my laptop died or I lost the files, there'd be no way to recover the state, and there's also a real risk of accidentally committing sensitive state data to git if it's just sitting locally.
+I enabled versioning on the bucket and blocked all public access to it.
-- Immutable ECR tags plus a lifecycle policy — every push gets a unique, permanent tag matching the commit SHA; an expiry policy cleans up untagged or orphaned images automatically.
+- I used immutable ECR tags with a lifecycle policy.
+Every image pushed gets a unique tag based on the commit SHA, so nothing ever gets silently overwritten.
+I also added a lifecycle policy that automatically cleans up old, untagged images so the repository dosen't just keep building up unused files over time.
-- pnpm over npm — the app's lockfile is pnpm-specific; installing with plain npm silently resolved an incompatible dependency version and broke the build in a way that wasn't obvious until deep in the stack trace.
+- I chose pnpm instead of npm because the app's lockfile was built specifically for pnpm.
+When I first tried installing with plain npm, it quietly resolved a different, incompatible version of one dependency.
+The build failed, but the error didn't point anywhere near the real cause so I had to dig fairly deep into the stack trace before realizing it was actually a package manager mismatch.
 ## Local Setup

 ### Prerequisites